wp-plugins/wp-admin-bar-removal/readme.txt

-=== Remove Disable Admin Bar Removal ===
+=== Disable WP Admin Bar Removal ===
 Contributors: slangjis
 Donate link: http://slangji.wordpress.com/donate/
-Tags: adminbar, admin-bar, disable-admin-bar, disable-wordpress-admin-bar, disable-toolbar, disable-wordpress-toolbar, remove-admin-bar, remove-wordpress-admin-bar, remove-wordpress-toolbar, sla, slangjis, toolbar
+Tags: admin-bar, adminbar, disable-admin-bar, disable-toolbar, disable-wordpress-admin-bar, disable-wordpress-toolbar, remove-admin-bar, remove-toolbar, remove-wordpress-admin-bar, remove-wordpress-toolbar, slangjis, toolbar
 Stable tag: trunk
 Requires at least: 3.1
-Tested up to: 3.6
+Tested up to: 3.7
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-remove wordpress admin bar toolbar for all user disable frontend backend code minimize memory consumption speedup loading control panel
+disable wordpress wp admin bar toolbar for all user remove frontend backend code minimize memory consumption speedup loading control panel
 == Description ==
-remove wordpress admin bar toolbar for all user disable frontend backend code minimize memory consumption speedup loading control panel
+disable wordpress admin bar toolbar for all user remove frontend backend code minimize memory consumption speedup loading control panel removal plugin wp clean DashBoard menu for all users subscribers on backend and frontend

-Disable Admin Bar and ToolBar, from Home Page and DashBoard, on WordPress 3.1+ to 3.6+ for all Users, logged in and logged out and Completely Remove Related Code on Frontend, Backend, User Personal Options Settings, for Minimize Memory Consumption and Speed UP Loading of the Admin Control Panel, with New Unified Coding Approach and Without Loosing Log Out (one click) and Network MultiSite (Site Admin/Network Admin Link) Functionality!
+Disable WP Admin Bar and ToolBar Removal from Home Page and DashBoard Clean Remove Code for all Users logged in and logged out Completely on WordPress 3.1+ to 3.7+ plugin from Frontend, Backend, User Personal Options Settings, for Minimize Memory Consumption and Speed UP Loading of the Admin Control Panel, with New Unified Coding Approach and Without Loosing Log Out (one click) and Network MultiSite (Site Admin/Network Admin Link) Functionality!
 Hide: Frontend 28px GAP and Bump CB on Top of Site, Backend 28px GAP and Node/Group/Links, Howdy Message on Top of DashBoard, Admin Menu Shadow Effect and Bar Pointer ToolTips, add Realtime i18n Date/Time on Header.
 For Best Security the Name Showing on Header in the Nickname, not real Username, and Log Out Redirect to Home Page, not to a Login Page.
 The configuration of this Plugin is Automattic!
-The first and only Plugin (for now) that really work on WordPress 3.1+ to 3.6+
+The first and only Plugin (for now) that really work on WordPress 3.1+ to 3.7+

+Is planned compatibility update for WordPress 3.8+ / 3.9+ / 4.0+ / 4.1+ ?
+The plugin that is updated for compatibility with WordPress 3.8+ and 3.9+ is [WP ToolBar Removal](http://wordpress.org/plugins/wp-toolbar-removal/) for now ...
+Please: migrate to it A.S.A.P.

 Rules:

 1. Compatible with: WordPress, bbPress, Buddypress.
-1. Unified Coding to run with WordPress 3.1+ to 3.6+ or later.
+1. Unified Coding to run with WordPress 3.1+ to 3.7+
 1. Ready to Single and Network Multisite Environment.
 1. All in One Disabler Remover 28px, Bump CB, Node, Shadow, Pointer, Profile, Code.
 1. The configuration of this plugin is Automattic!